 “How much alcohol do I need to purchase for my event”?

-This is a common question that Perfect Setting Catering hears a lot, and one that we have the answer to.
+This is a question Perfect Setting Catering hears a lot, one we have the answer to.

 Not everyone offers a full bar at their event, so it is important to first decide what you’ll be offering to your guests.
 Will they have the option of wine, liquor and beer, wine and beer, Craft Beer only?
 Your first step is to narrow down what alcoholic beverages, if any, you want to offer to guests.